This page is available in a framed version.

 This unit discusses benefits of aerial photography, applications, the different types of photography, and the integration of aerial photographs into GISs.

-Novice photo interpreters often encounter difficulties when presented
+Novice photo interpreters often encounter difficulties when

 with their first aerial photograph.
-Aerial photographs are different from
+Aerial photographs are

 "regular" photos in at least three important ways:

 In 1903 or 1904 the first reliable black and white infrared film was developed in Germany.
 The film emulsion was adjusted slightly from regular film to be sensitive to wavelengths of energy just slightly longer than red light and just beyond the range of the human eye.
 By the 1930s, black and white IR films were being used for landform studies, and from 1930 to 1932 the National Geographic Society sponsored a series of IR photographs taken from hot air balloons.